 The Pitta Body Type

-Pitta is the alchemy of fire and water and is connected with the eyes and the fire of digestion.
-Those high in this dosha have the strongest metabolism and are quite visual learners, logical and detail oriented – they are great for executing the plans of a project.
+Pitta Dosha is also connected with both the eyes and the fire of digestion.
+And so, those high in Pitta Dosha have the strongest metabolism and are quite visual learners.
+They are logical and detail oriented, and are great for executing the plans of a project.

-Climates and seasons that are dryer or more temperate suite the Pitta body type best, but if you happen to live in a warm place, there are things you can do.
-First and foremost, consider an Ayurvedic diet that calms and cools Pitta.
+Climates and seasons that are dryer or more temperate suit the Pitta body type best, but if you happen to live in a warm place, there are things you can do.
+First and foremost, consider an Ayurvedic diet that calms and cools Pitta Dosha.
 What we put into our bodies has a huge impact on how we feel.
-So, knowing more about eating for your dosha is so important.
+So, knowing more about eating for balancing Pitta Dosha is paramount.

-Ayurvedic Diet for Pacifying Pitta
+Ayurvedic Diet for Balancing Pitta Dosha

 Pitta is pacified through three tastes: sweet, bitter and astringent.

 Most lettuces and greens are bitter or astringent, which helps clear the oily aspect of Pitta Dosha.
 But sweet melons are also wonderful in summer, mid-afternoon away from other foods.
 Try especially honeydew melon and watermelon.
 Coconut water, grapes, and papaya are also excellent choices.
 When Pitta flares, avoid pungent foods like garlic, onions, mustard and horseradish.